Willson Contreras Player Props: Cardinals vs. Cubs

-On Thursday, Willson Contreras (.818 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+On Friday, Willson Contreras (.558 on-base percentage in past 10 games, 223 points above season-long percentage) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

 Willson Contreras Game Info & Props vs. the Cubs